 Answering these questions will help you take into account both your projected income and expected expenses.

-Knowing your average yield/production per acre will help you build a baseline.
-To do that, start by building a budget that accounts for expenses like fertilizer cost or seed cost on an annual basis.
-These are the kinds of expenses that are easy to think about.
+Knowing your average yield or production per acre will help you build a baseline.
+To do that, start by building a budget that accounts for expenses like fertilizer cost and seed cost on an annual basis.

 Payments and depreciations